High Altitude Weather Balloons (HABs)

 Future Flight Plans

 Our initial launches are just the first of (hopefully) many.
-As we become more comfortable with the process and become confident that we can recover the payloads, we have some interesting plans for future missions including testing accelerometers, adding additional cameras, taking 4K and 360 video, transmitting images and/or video live from the payload via radio signals in SSDV format, pressure and pressurization experiments, temperature experiments, high altitude gamma ray experiments, glider experiments, return-to-launch experiments, glider tests, parachute tests, microbiology experiments, air quality experiements, etc. The list can go on forever!
+As we become more comfortable with the process and become confident that we can recover the payloads, we have some interesting plans for future missions including testing accelerometers, adding additional cameras, taking 4K and 360 video, transmitting images and/or video live from the payload via radio signals (see OLHZN-18, OLHZN-19 and OLHZN-20), pressure and pressurization experiments, temperature experiments, high altitude gamma ray experiments, glider experiments, return-to-launch experiments, glider tests, parachute tests, microbiology experiments, air quality experiments, etc. The list can go on forever!

 Safety and Regulations

 Over 500,000 high altitude weather balloons are launched across the globe each year.
 Most are for government meteorological or research purposes, but nearly 3,000 amateur flights are also conducted every year.
 Although high altitude weather balloon launches can provide valuable results, care must be taken to abide by the governing laws and regulations to ensure weather balloon safety for aircraft and those that may be impacted by the launch and landing.
 You can read all about our safety procedures and applicable regulations we follow here.